Heart North East

 Heart North East is a regional radio station owned and operated by Global as part of the Heart network.
-It broadcasts to North East England from studios in Newcastle.
+It broadcasts to North East England.

 History

 Century Radio

 Century Radio was the first regional station for North East England and also was the first to use the Century brand, which followed a 'personality' format, mixing speech and music.
 The station was originally based beside the Tyne Bridge in Gateshead, before relocating to Team Valley in 2008 to share a building with fellow GMG Radio stations, Smooth Radio and Rock Radio.
 The station was originally called Century Radio, before changing its name to Century FM then reverting to the original name in 2008.

 The station was set up by Border Television, with John Myers as managing director and John Simons as programme director.
 Myers presented the breakfast show under the pseudonym of John Morgan.
 The first song played on air was "A Star is Born".

 A 'listener's club' was formed, with parties at locations around the region attended by the station's presenters.
 The Jingling Gate in Stanley, County Durham was the most common location, but other events were held at the Stadium of Light and the Dolphin Centre in Darlington.

 Late-night phone-in presenter Mike 'The Mouth' Elliott once caused controversy by walking out during his show.
 Elliot took an extended break after this controversy, during which time he appeared in the film Billy Elliot as boxing coach George Watson.
 He was also fired in January 2000 when bosses claimed that he was intoxicated on air.
 However, Elliott claims that he was "stoned out of his tree" on Benylin while trying to fight off a heavy cold.
 He was reemployed when Capital Radio took over the station.

 Ex-Metro Radio presenter Steve Colman's highly marketed introduction to the breakfast show was very unpopular, and he was sacked after just three weeks in August 1996.
 It was revealed that audiences had decreased rapidly, and businesses had threatened to pull their advertising.
-Colman is now with Smooth Radio.
+Colman later joined Smooth North East.

 Jeff Stephenson replaced Myers as managing director, and John Caine replaced Simons.
 Simons left the station for Talksport, and Myers left Gateshead to concentrate on setting up 105.4 Century FM in Salford and relaunching 106 Century FM in Nottingham.

 Border sold the Century brand to GCap Media, and Myers left the group to head GMG Radio, where he set up the similar Real Radio network.
 Simons rejoined Myers to establish the Real and Smooth FM regional stations.
 In October 2006 GMG Radio acquired the Century brand from GCap.Wayback Machine Paul Smith, a former BBC and commercial radio producer, then joined Century as Programme Controller, and Sales Director Debbie Bowman was promoted to managing director.
 Smith left the company after the current Programme Director Kevin Howard joined the company in September 2007.